Bone-rank system: Evaluations

 The frustrated ambitions of the head rank six class in particular seem to have played a prominent role in the politics of the late Silla period.
 Many men of head rank six status, proscribed from rising too high in the Silla administrative system defined by the bone rank system, sought to bypass this by studying Confucianism (either in Silla or abroad in Tang China) or else turned to careers in Buddhism.
 The most prominent of the head rank six figures was undoubtedly Ch'oe Ch'i-wŏn, who following an illustrious career in China returned to Silla only to see his attempts at administrative reform rebuffed by an entrenched aristocracy.
+Silla's nobles were protective of their birth status and the bone-rank system was heavily stratified by social status.
+Historian Richard McBride writes how unlike in medieval Europe, where the children of a nobleman married to a commoner inherited the father's status, in Silla both parents needed to possess true-bone status for their child to be considered true-born.
+If a true-born man or woman married someone of a lower rank, their children would inherit the rank of the lower-ranking parent.
+The most famous example of this is the scholar official Sol Chong, who was the son of the Buddhist monk Wonhyo who was head-rank six status and a widowed true-born princess.
+Despite his mother's royal status, Sol Chong inherited his father's much lower rank.

 In the early 10th century the nascent state of Goryeo, which succeeded Goguryeo, tapped into the head rank six intellectuals from Silla and Later Baekje to man its bureaucracy.
 The bone rank system's extreme rigidity certainly helped to weaken Silla toward the end of the Unified Silla period, although numerous other factors were at play.
 After the fall of Silla, the bone rank system was abolished entirely by the Goryeo dynasty, although different and somewhat more flexible caste systems persisted until near the end of the Joseon Dynasty in the late 19th century.